Relief of benefit charges

 How to request relief of benefit charges

-You must submit your request in writing.
-You should include the Notice to Base-Year Employer (sample-PDF) form and any supporting documentation (e.g., resignation letter).
+You must submit your request in writing and include the Notice to Base-Year Employer (sample-PDF) form along with supporting documentation (e.g., resignation letter).

 Online: You can submit your relief of charges online using eServices.
 In the Client Account view, select the Issues tab then the “Relief of charges” link.